 1. Attend a traditional local festival

 There are many local festivals on the island in winter time.
 In January, Sant Antoni (16th & 17th island-wide) and Sant Sebastià (10th-25th in Palma) celebrations follow Christmas and The Three Kings’ festivities.
 Palma honours its patron saint with a varied programme including concerts and a night of fire.
 February offers the almond fair ‘Fira de S’Ametler’ in Son Servera.
 Carnival – ‘Sa Rua’ – in 2017 is the weekend of February 25th & 26th.

 2. Follow the Wine Route

-With around 70 bodegas on Mallorca, there’s plenty of choice if you want to try some of the excellent local wines.
+With more than 70 bodegas on Mallorca, there’s plenty of choice if you want to try some of the excellent local wines.
 A great way to spend a day is to follow the official Wine Route for the Binissalem DO.
 A downloadable guide includes more than a dozen wineries to visit and interesting information about the area’s wines, towns, and villages.